CermakM/jupyter-require/README.rst

 Executing custom script
 -----------------------

-Now we can actually make use of the bidirectional communication between Python and JS
+Now we can make use of the bidirectional communication between Python and JS

 Let's say we have the following `d3`_ script: